deepsahasbasani12-ops/Ollama-AI-Terminal/README.md

 5. Use qwen2:0.5b model

-6. If you want better models, please run in command prompt - ollama pull (your model)
+6. If you want better models, please run in command prompt(after navigating to the folder where you downloaded the exe file) - ollama pull (your model)

 ## Requirements